LeadScape Partners. For Executive Recruiters in the Green Industry.

 Will my client think I'm farming them out for a kickback?

-No — because there is no kickback.
+No. There is no kickback.
 I bill the client directly at my standard rate.
 My invoice does not include a referral line.
 You can introduce me as someone you trust who fills the gap, full stop.
 You stay clean.

 What if your interim work makes them realize they don't need my permanent hire?

-It will not, because I am explicit with every client from day one — my role is interim.
+It will not, because I am explicit with every client from day one.
+My role is interim.
 I have a defined exit.
 My deliverables are designed to make your placement succeed.
 If anything, I make them more confident in the permanent hire because they see what good leadership looks like in their seat.
 I have not converted a single interim into a permanent role at the client.

 I already have someone I refer to.
 Why add another name?

 Good.
 You should have a bench.
-Different interims work for different situations — some are better at PE-backed turnarounds, some are better at family-owned companies.
+Different interims work for different situations.
+Some are better at PE-backed turnarounds, some are better at family-owned companies.
 I would rather be the second name on your list and earn the call when the first person is unavailable than not be on your list at all.

 How is the partnership structured?
 What's expected of the recruiter?

-The default is goodwill — you benefit because your placement sticks.
+The default is goodwill.
+You benefit because your placement sticks.
 There is no formal referral fee structure.
 Some recruiters prefer reciprocal referrals (my clients who need permanent placement go to your firm), and we can structure that informally.
 The cleanest version is the simplest one : you make the introduction when it fits, I do the work, your placement sticks, and we both look good.

 What does the first call look like?

 20 minutes.
-First five minutes: I ask about your book — verticals, client size, typical search timeline.
+First five minutes: I ask about your book.
+Verticals, client size, typical search timeline.
 I take notes.
 Next ten minutes: I tell you a story of a recent engagement, told as a recruiter-introduces-and-protects-the-placement story.
 Last five minutes: walk through the mechanics.
 End by asking if you have a search right now where this would help.

 The Next Step